Travel testing abolished for fully vaccinated travellers to the UK: the key questions

 Hoping for a refund on a test already ordered?
 Most providers will keep some or all of your cash

-Fully vaccinated arrivals to England will no longer have to take a “day two” test after arrival, the prime minister has said.
+Fully vaccinated travellers to England and Scotland will no longer have to take a “day two” test if they arrive after 4am on 11 February.

 The decision, which has been demanded by the travel industry for months, will reduce the cost and complexity of international journeys – and remove some of the obstructions for overseas visitors.